Trang1908/CoGrammar---Data-Science-Tasks/T01 - Your First Computer Program and Using Variables/README.md

 - num3 into a String
 - string1 into an integer

-Print out all the variables on separate lines
+Print out all the variables on separate lines.